weiks/quarters-unity-sdk/README.md

 ```

 ## Troubleshooting

+⚠️ Important notes: ⚠️

+Currently you cannot make a transfer between your app and your developer account.
+To test your app, you need to create a secondary test account on https://www.poq.gg/.
+For more information about transfers you can [check our API documentation](https://github.com/weiks/poq-docs/blob/main/docs/oauth-api.md#post-apiv1transactions).

 ### Pay or receive Quarters throws *Transaction Error*
 When you try to Pay or receive Quarters you get *Transaction Error: Debit and Cretit address cannot be the same.
 You cannot test your app when you are logged into your developer account* to fix it: